garrettpyke/shop-route/project-worksheet.md

 - An edit page to allow for item locations to change
 - More specific location information (upper/lower rack and more zones than front, middle & back)
 - Classification of staple items and reminders based on purchase history when user is actively shopping and a certain item isn't on the current list
+- Feature to save frequently used lists of staple items or ingredients for different recipes
 - Support for more than 1 store
 - Graphical view of aisles & user's route through store

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.
+Based on the initial logic defined in the previous sections, here is a breakdown the logic further divided into stateless/stateful components.

 | Component | Description |
 | --- | :---: |